scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 </button>
 {% endhighlight %}

-If an accordion has an "open all" button, that button gets a 'data-accordion' attribute whose value uses the pattern `accordion-[open/close]-all`.
+If an accordion has an 'open all' button, that button gets a `data-accordion` attribute whose value uses the pattern `accordion-[open/close]-all`.
 This attribute is updated to denote the correct action when accordion panels are opened or closed.

 {% highlight html %}
 <button data-accordion="accordion-open-all" type="button" class="ds_link  ds_accordion__open-all  js-open-all">Open all <span class="visually-hidden">sections</span></button>